Enhu/Rumbi/README.md

 # Usage

-Clone the repository and make a JSON file called "appsettings" on the root folder, adding the following variables:
+Clone the repository and make a file called "appsettings.Dev.json" on the root folder, adding the following variables:

 ```
 {
   "Token": "your-bot-token-goes-here",
-  "TestGuildId": 1,
-  "BoopTroopGuildId": 2
+  "GuildId": 1234,
 }

 ```

-Change the respective variables with the actual Guild Ids and the bot Token.
+Change the respective variables with the actual Guild Id and the bot Token.

 Then start the project or do `dotnet run` on the console.